Skip to main content

 There are three types of messages:

-• logs—messages that are sent from a blockchain entity to the outer world.
-Generally speaking, there is no mechanism for sending such messages out of the blockchain.
+• logs—messages sent from a blockchain entity to the outer world.
+Generally, there is no mechanism for sending such messages out of the blockchain.
 In fact, while all nodes in the network have consensus on whether a message was created or not, there are no rules on how to process them.
 Logs may be directly sent to /dev/null, logged to disk, saved an indexed database, or even sent by non-blockchain means (email/telegram/sms), all of these are at the sole discretion of the given node.

 Message layout